 The Cystinosis Research Foundation is excited and pleased to announce that we are one step closer to the cure.
 Dr. Stéphanie Cherqui, who has been funded by CRF since 2007, recently formed the Cystinosis Stem Cell and Gene Therapy Consortium.
 The consortium includes experts in the fields of nephrology, neurology, endocrinology gastroenterology, ophthalmology, bone marrow transplantation and gene therapy, and members of the cystinosis community.
 Collectively, the panel will contribute to the design and methodology of a clinical trial in cystinotic patients that tests the safety of autologous transplantation with hematopoietic stem cells that have been gene modified ex-vivo with a lentiviral vector to express a functional CTNS gene.

 CRF is also funding the work of Dr. Ghanashyam Acharya at the Baylor College of Medicine and Dr. Jennifer Simpson at Universtiy of California, Irvine, for the Nanowafer Project for Corneal Cystinosis.
 CRF is working closely with them on developing a clinical trial to test a novel treatment for corneal cystinosis.
-We will begin work with the FDA to comply with their requirements and move towards a clinical trial in late 2015 or early 2016.
+We have begun working with the FDA to comply with their requirements and move towards a clinical trial in early 2018.

 The CRF research funded at the University of California, San Diego (UCSD) has resulted in the development of a slow-release form of cysteamine, and on April 30, 2013 the FDA approved the new drug Procysbi™.